inform-us/requirements_specifications/rules/POM DrEaMing.md

 MOBILISATION ACHIEVED [40705] levels of mobilisation are from 0-10 from lying in bed to walking independently

+MOBILITY SCALE [1102] is the scale that the physios use

+Is this the same as the 40705 flowsheet

 ## ELIGIBILITY
 All patients on T06 or WMS units